scipopt/MIP-DD/README.md

 # Dependencies

-External dependencies that need to be installed by the user are boost >= 1.65 headers.
+External dependency that need to be installed by the user is boost >= 1.65.

 # Building